jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. `cd ~/kubernetes-security-demos/demos/security-playground`
 1. `cat app.py` - we can see just see just how simple this Python app is - it'll read any file you ask it to with a RESTful GET, write any file you ask it to with a RESTful POST and even execute any file you want it to with a POST to the /exec URI path.
 1. `cat example-curls.sh` Since this is just REST we can do these exploits with just `curl` commands.
-1. `kubectl config use-context microk8s` - Let's go back to our admin role (to allow our kubectl get nodes to work)
+1. `kubectl config use-context microk8s` - Let's go back to our admin Kubernetes ClusterRole
 1. `kubectl apply -f ../data-exfil-postgres/postgres-sakila.yaml` to deploy a sample database for us to try to exfiltrate data from using this example vulnerability
 1. `kubectl apply -f security-playground.yaml` to deploy security-playground
 1. `kubectl get pods -n security-playground` - keep running this until our Pod has come up